 About the Project

-With a focus of contributing toward United Nations Sustainable Development Goal #3: Good Health and Well-being, The Trauma, Music, and the Breath Working Group will develop evidence-based musical interventions to help children around the world process the collective trauma of the global COVID-19 pandemic, including developmental disruptions stemming from interrupted schooling and reduced socialization.
-These interventions will be implemented in elementary schools and community centers around the world to help children process trauma experienced as a result of the global pandemic, enabling them to thrive in their educational and home communities.
-Community leaders, classroom teachers, music educators, musicians, counselors, pediatricians, psychologists, and psychiatrists will have access to the training and the tools to teach others how to use music and breath to support children processing trauma.
+With a focus of contributing toward United Nations Sustainable Development Goal #3: Good Health and Well-being, the Trauma, Music and the Breath Global Working Group is developing evidence-based musical interventions for therapeutic outcomes in children that address childhood trauma and the youth mental health crisis.
+These interventions will be implemented in elementary schools and community centers around the world to promote children's physiological and psychological wellbeing, enabling them to thrive in their educational and home communities.
+Community leaders, classroom teachers, music educators, musicians, counselors, pediatricians, psychologists and psychiatrists will have access to the training and the tools to teach others how to use music and breath to support children processing trauma.

-Ben Gorvine (Psychology, Weinberg College of Arts & Sciences)
+Ben Gorvine, Psychology, Weinberg College of Arts and Sciences

 *indicates group leaders